 Quality Assurance as a career always brings along its fair share of risks, threats, application vulnerabilities, and difficult decision-making regarding prioritization of tests, % coverage, timely execution, and what according to you is – the “Definition of Done.”

-But what if we could know the risks of failure of a particular feature, module or functionality well in advance and assess its impact on business and prioritize the test cases and coverage for the vulnerable spots at the earliest instead of getting to discover them later in the Software Test Lifecycle (STLC).
+But what if we could know the risks of failure of a particular feature, module, or functionality well in advance and assess its impact on business and prioritize the test cases and coverage for the vulnerable spots at the earliest instead of getting to discover them later in the Software Test Lifecycle (STLC).
 What it will do is – Decrease the likelihood of failure manifolds.
 Thus, came into the spotlight, the technique of – ‘Risk Based Testing’.

 Risks can be categorized into 2 types:

-- Negative Risks – These are the kind of risks that can pose a threat to the business and these must be eliminated at the earliest for the smooth operations.
+- Negative Risks – These are the kind of risks that can pose a threat to the business and these must be eliminated at the earliest for smooth operations.

-What is Risk based testing?
+What is Risk-based testing?

-The Process / Steps to perform Risk based testing
+The Process / Steps to perform Risk-based testing

 - Risk Identification – This involves the process of identification of risks by not just the testing team, but it rather includes the effort and analysis of all the stakeholders.
-Quite a number of risks can be detected at this step itself and the teams can gain more confidence by including activities like – conducting risk workshops, reviewing the lessons learnt and issues faced in previous projects which are similar in nature, stakeholders meetings etc. On the basis of these, we can create a Risk Register.
-Even though a number of threats / risks can be identified at this stage, that does not in any way guarantee that there will not be any issues at further stages of application.
+Quite a number of risks can be detected at this step itself and the teams can gain more confidence by including activities like – conducting risk workshops, reviewing the lessons learned and issues faced in previous projects which are similar in nature, stakeholders meetings etc. On the basis of these, we can create a Risk Register.
+Even though a number of threats/risks can be identified at this stage, that does not in any way guarantee that there will not be any issues at further stages of application.

-- Risk Mitigation – This step involves taking action of reducing the severity of the risks by dealing with them in an effective way through processes like – test creation, test execution and ensuring that the test strategy implemented prioritizes the defect prone functionalities and modules at the earliest, the project artifacts are reviewed, the QA team selected has the required skill set
+- Risk Mitigation – This step involves taking action of reducing the severity of the risks by dealing with them in an effective way through processes like – test creation, test execution and ensuring that the test strategy implemented prioritizes the defect-prone functionalities and modules at the earliest, the project artifacts are reviewed, the QA team selected has the required skill set

-When and why we should implement Risk based testing?
+When and why we should implement Risk-based testing?